chanbengz/sustcsc-rs/README.md

 Submitted files may look like
 ```
-/sustcsc25-<your teamid>
+/sustcsc25-rs-<your teamid>
-├── challenge
-│   ├── Cargo.lock
+├── Cargo.lock
-│   ├── Cargo.toml
+├── Cargo.toml
-│   └── src
+├── src
 │   ├── lwe.rs    # Encrypt/Decrypt Oracle
 │   ├── solver.rs # Your solver
 │   └── main.rs   # We ignore your main.rs since its judge
 ├── README.md # Tell us about how to run your code
 └── report.pdf
 ```

+Do not compress the outer directory.
+Rename your compressed file to `sustcsc25-rs-<your teamid>.*` with `<your teamid>` being your team ID and `*` being the file extension of your compressed file.

+### During the Contest

+We only evaluate the performance (87% of the score) in this period, which will be executed on the HPC platform every Tuesday and Friday.
+So the report is not required during the contest period and will discarded.
+Result and ranking are announced at the official group/website.

+To submit your code, please send a email to `chanben04gz [AT] gmail.com` with the subject "[SUSTCSC 25] Submission - <your teamid>" and attach your code.
+You can submit multiple times before the evaluation, but only the latest submission will be considered.

+> [!NOTE]
+> If your submission is failed to compile or run, we will not give any feedback or score.

-### Report
+### Post-Contest

-Your report, in English or Chinese, should be a PDF file compiled by $\LaTeX$, markdown, Typst or any other format that generates PDF.

-And it may include:
-- Your optimization strategy, e.g., algorithm improvements, hardware features, etc.
-- Performance analysis, e.g., profiling, flamegraph, etc.
+Submit your code and report to the same email address with the subject "[SUSTCSC 25] Final Submission - <your teamid>" with compressed file named `sustcsc25-rs-final-<your teamid>.*`, before the ending of the contest period.
+Multiple submissions are allowed, but only the latest submission will be considered.

+If you have integrity concerns, please also includes a checksum of the compressed files in the email with your checksum algorithm, e.g., `CRC32`, `SHA256`, `MD5`, etc. This is optional, and we will check that for you.
+Any unmatched checksum will be notified and disgarded.

+## Hints

+See https://sustcsc25.benx.dev/lwe/01-hints.html for optimization advices.

+For a crash course on Rust, see https://sustcsc25.benx.dev/rustup/00-first-look.html.

 ## Reference